Biography

 I’ve been interested in history all of my life – when I was a small child my mother used to read me stories about King Arthur, which then progressed to Henry VIII and his six wives, and I’ve been hooked ever since!
 My particular areas of interest are the fifteenth and sixteenth centuries, and the history of jewellery.
 I am constantly trying to broaden my horizons though, and I love learning about new people and periods.

 I have been fortunate enough to have enjoyed a varied career in the history and heritage sector since graduating.
 I completed an internship with the interpretation department at Hampton Court Palace which led to further work with the curatorial department, and I have also volunteered for the National Trust.
-I have worked as the curator at Sudeley Castle, and featured prominently on BBC’s Countryfile in April 2013, guiding at Sudeley.
+I have also worked as the curator at Sudeley Castle, and featured prominently on BBC’s Countryfile in April 2013, guiding at Sudeley.
 Additionally, I’ve worked as a historical researcher, and since 2013 I have been one of the resident historians for Alison Weir Tours.
-I’ve also written for a number of history magazines, including BBC History Magazine, History Revealed and Explore.
+I’ve also written for a number of history magazines, including BBC History Magazine, History revealed and Explore.
 I’ve made numerous television and radio appearances, including Frankie Boyle’s Farewell to the Monarchy (Channel 4), Who Do You Think You Are?
 (BBC), The Gunpowder Plot (Channel 5), and The Vikings (Channel 5).
 I also offer work as a historical consultant.

 You can follow my progress by ‘connecting’ with me via my social media channels below.